pasensio97/SDslam/README.md

-# SD-SLAM
+# SD-SLAM+
 **Authors:** [Eduardo Perdices](https://gsyc.urjc.es/~eperdices/) & [Omar Garrido](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/)

-SD-SLAM is a real-time SLAM library for **Monocular** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the RGB-D case with true scale).
+SD-SLAM+ is a real-time SLAM library for **Monocular** and **RGB-D** cameras that computes the camera trajectory and a sparse 3D reconstruction (in the RGB-D case with true scale).
 It is able to detect loops and relocalize the camera in real time.

 Also is the latest version, on the RGBD mode, it combines [ORB SLAM](https://github.com/raulmur/ORB_SLAM2) with [DIFODO](https://ieeexplore.ieee.org/document/7119600) tracking.
-This allows SD-SLAM to track even when there is no light or texture at all as can be seen in this [video](https://www.youtube.com/watch?v=eaPescZQnW4&feature=youtu.be).
+This allows SD-SLAM+ to track even when there is no light or texture at all as can be seen in this [video](https://www.youtube.com/watch?v=eaPescZQnW4&feature=youtu.be).
 More information of this on the [blog](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/)

 # 1. License

-SD-SLAM is released under a [GPLv3 license](https://github.com/eperdices/SD-SLAM/blob/master/License-gpl.txt).
+SD-SLAM+ is released under a [GPLv3 license](https://github.com/eperdices/SD-SLAM/blob/master/License-gpl.txt).

 # 2. Prerequisites
 We have tested the library in **Ubuntu 18.04**, but it should be easy to compile in other platforms.